-Or you’ve just been saving money for a few years and now understand why it’s essential to invest your money and not just accumulating it in a savings account.
+Or you’ve just been saving money for a few years and now understand why it’s essential to invest your money and not just accumulate it in a savings account.

 Whatever the reason, you now have a large sum of cash.
 And you want it to start making more money.
-To capitalize on the power of compound interest, you’re ready to invest it.
+To capitalize on the power of compound growth, you’re ready to invest it.

 But after doing some research and talking it over with financially savvy family and friends, you still aren’t sure whether you should invest it all at once or spread it out over time.

 There’s a reason for the mixed messages you’re getting.
 There isn’t one right answer.